 Figure 3 - The 'Bow-Tie' Safety Risk Control Model

 8.2.2.6 Hazard Recording

-The Safety Manager shall maintain a register (or log) of hazards.
-See Appendix 5 of this manual for Hazard Log Tamplate
+Safety Manager shall maintain a register (or log) of hazards.
+The record of all the Hazard is included into the BowTie diagrams of the Company's Risk Assessment.